Jessica Ahlquist: After the lawsuit

-Ahlquist's uncle, humanist writer/artist Steve Ahlquist, conducted an hour-long interview with Ahlquist on March 31, 2011.

 Several months after the case was closed, in April 2012, Ahlquist received threatening letters in the mail from individuals describing themselves as "crusaders".
 Police were still investigating as of 2012.

 Ahlquist was an invited speaker at a number of events in 2012, spanning at least five US states and international media.
-She speaks at approximately one venue each month, including the Reason Rally on the National Mall in Washington, D.C. on March 24, 2012, the largest gathering of atheists in history, alongside Richard Dawkins, Adam Savage, Eddie Izzard, Paul Provenza, PZ Myers, Dan Barker and James Randi.
+She speaks at approximately one venue each month, including the Reason Rally on the National Mall in Washington, D.C., on March 24, 2012, the largest gathering of atheists in history, alongside Richard Dawkins, Adam Savage, Eddie Izzard, Paul Provenza, PZ Myers, Dan Barker and James Randi.
 There, she was introduced as the Joan of Arc of secularism, and presented a check for the proceeds from her T-shirt sales.
 She also spoke at the Texas Freethought Convention in 2012.
 Ahlquist is a frequent and popular guest on Freethought RI, a weekly radio show produced by the RI Atheist Society.
-On June 25, 2011 she was a speaker at Center for Inquiry transnational in Amherst, New York and on February 6, 2012 in Mesa Arts Center, Mesa, Arizona, professor Richard Dawkins specifically discussed the threats Jessica Ahlquist had been receiving.
+On June 25, 2011, she was a speaker at Center for Inquiry transnational in Amherst, New York and on February 6, 2012, in Mesa Arts Center, Mesa, Arizona, professor Richard Dawkins specifically discussed the threats Jessica Ahlquist had been receiving.
 On August 16, 2011, she finished first place among the 2011 Best High School Individual Activist Award Winners, organized by the Secular Student Alliance.

 On February 21, 2012, Ahlquist was interviewed live on CNN about the Cranston case.
-Ahlquist spoke at Moving Secularism Forward: Council for Secular Humanism Conference 2012, (March 1–4, 2012) in Orlando, Florida.

-Ahlquist has spoken out for LGBT issues in conjunction with Marriage Equality Rhode Island, a group dedicated to establishing same-sex marriage as the law in her state.
-She has begun to work with the Secular Student Alliance to form a humanist/atheist student group in her school.